ezra-bible-app/ezra-bible-app/README.md

 Watch [this video](https://www.youtube.com/watch?v=b8gScfa0MqM) to understand how to use Ezra Project.

 ## Installation
+The latest installation packages for Windows, Linux and macOS can be found on [this page][latest].
+Specific install instructions are below.

 ### Windows
 Install Ezra Project by downloading the installer.
 The installer can then be executed with one click/double-click.
 Once installed, Ezra Project will open automatically and there will be a link available on your Desktop.